EcoJulia/SpatialEcology.jl/docs/src/tutorial.md

 # Getting started:

 The aim of SpatialEcology is to make it easy to input species occurrence data, along with species traits and site attributes, and do most analyses intuitively and simply.

 For this example we'll use a dataset of the distributions of all amphibians in Europe, based on a (previous) rasterization of IUCN's amphibian shapefile data onto a 0.5x0.5 lat-long grid (provided with the package).

 First, let's load the relevant libraries
 ```@example tutorial
 using SpatialEcology, Plots, CSV, DataFrames, Statistics
-ENV["GKSwstype"]="nul"; # this is just for the docs to run remotely
+ENV["GKSwstype"]="nul"; # hide
 ```

-We read in the species occurrence data from a DataFrame.
-The object constructors take a wide range of input data types, a typical being a presence-absence matrix as a DataFrame along with the spatial coordinates of sites as a 3-column DataFrame.
-In the example data, the site coordinates are simply the first three columns
+Species occurrence data for spatial ecological analysis exists in a variety of different formats.
+A common format is to have the data in one or several CSV files.
+In this case we have a single CSV file where each row is a grid cell.
+The first three columns are the name and lat/long coordinates of the grid cell, whereas the remaining columns encode the species occurrences - each column is a species, and a `1` indicates that a species occurs in a given grid cell.

 ```@example tutorial
 amphdata = CSV.read(joinpath(dirname(pathof(SpatialEcology)), "..", "data", "amph_Europe.csv"), DataFrame);
 amphdata[1:3,1:6]
 ```

+We split the DataFrame into two: the coordinates (the first three columns) and the presence-absence matrix (the remaining colums).
+We can then use two objects to create an `Assemblage` object.
+There are many constructor methods for `Assemblage`, making it easy to create the object no matter how your input data are organized.

+Presence-absence matrices can have the sites either as columns or as rows.
-We split the first three columns off the DataFrame and create an `Assemblage` object The `sitecolumns` keyword tells SpatialEcology that the input DataFrame has sites as rows (and species as columns)
+The `sitecolumns` keyword tells SpatialEcology that the input DataFrame has sites as rows (and species as columns)
 ```@example tutorial
 amph = Assemblage(amphdata[!, 4:end],amphdata[!, 1:3], sitecolumns = false)
 ```

-Plotting recipes are defined for `Assemblage` objects - here we can simply plot the entire object to get a richness map
+Plotting recipes are defined for `Assemblage` objects - if we just plot the object to get a richness map
 ```@example tutorial
 plot(amph)
 ```